Gethe/wow-ui-source/README.markdown

 immune target.
 This is primarily to avoid unnecessary spell effect clutter during boss encounters.

+      * Rage of Rivendare again applies 15/30/45% additional damage to Plague, Scourge, and Festering Strike, up from 12/24/36%.

   * Glyphs

     * Glyph of Raise Ally is now Glyph of Death Gate, and makes Death Gate